algorithm-archivists/algorithm-archive/.github/ISSUE_TEMPLATE/FEATURE_REQUEST.md

 ## Additional context

-Add any other reasons why this feature will help with the goals of the Algorithm Archive
+Add any other reasons why this feature will help with the goals of the Algorithm Archive.

 <!--- Please leave the following section --->